yuzhuolong1993/ae/README.md

 - Setup the servers
   - Setup dpdk environment<br>
   - Copy the files to the server: `python console.py init_sync_server`<br>
+  - Bind NIC to DPDK: `python console.py setup_dpdk`<br>
   - Compile the clients and lock servers: `python console.py compile_host`<br>
-  - Bind NIC to DPDK: `python console.py setup_dpdk`<br>
-- After both the switch and the servers are correctly configured, you can replay the results by running console.py.<br>
+- After both the switch and the servers are correctly configured, you can replay the results by running console.py.
+The following command will execute the switch program, lock server programs, and client programs automatically and grab the results to your endhost.<br>
   - Figure 8(a): `python console.py micro_bm_s`<br>
   - Figure 8(b): `python console.py micro_bm_x`<br>
   - Figure 8(c)(d): `python console.py micro_bm_cont`<br>